a-chernykh/tzbuddy/README.md

 # tzbuddy

 tzbuddy is a small utility which helps to convert any date and time in any timezone into your local time.
 You can paste some date like `10am PST this Tuesday` and it will return the time in your local timezone: `July 1, 2014 9:00pm`.
+Time conversion is a simple task using server which has an access to [tzdata], but tzbuddy does it with pure JavaScript.

 ## Bootstrap